gnocchixyz/gnocchi/doc/source/configuration.rst

 Carbonara based drivers (file, swift, ceph)
 -------------------------------------------

-To ensure consistency accross all gnocchi-api and gnocchi-metricd workers, these drivers need a distributed locking mechanism.
+To ensure consistency across all gnocchi-api and gnocchi-metricd workers, these drivers need a distributed locking mechanism.
 This is provided by the 'coordinator' of the `tooz`_ library.

 By default, the configured backend for `tooz`_ is 'file', this allows locking across workers on the same node.

-In a multi-nodes deployement, the coordinator needs to be changed via the storage/coordination_url configuration options to one of the other `tooz backends`_.
+In a multi-nodes deployment, the coordinator needs to be changed via the storage/coordination_url configuration options to one of the other `tooz backends`_.